 Our conversations highlighted what’s keeping sports marketers up at night.
 For them, it’s determining how best to monetize their assets and drive sports fans’ activation by supporting their athletes as their most effective brand marketing partners.

-In thinking about athletes to partner with, multiple executives called out talent, storytelling ability and marketability as characteristics that rise to the top of their wish lists for athlete-oriented marketing.
+In thinking about athletes to partner with, multiple executives called out talent, storytelling ability and marketability as characteristics that rise to the top of their wish lists.
+Sports marketing execs and commercial directors are trying everything they can to provide more value for sponsors.

-Agencies want to represent players who have the potential and capability to make it to the top of their sport and can tell stories about their experiences and daily life.
-And they want to start working with them as they rise, to ride that wave of success together.
+Sports agencies naturally want to represent players who have the potential and capability to make it to the top of their sport and have an off-field presence that attracts sponsors.
+That means they can tell personal stories about their experiences and the ups and downs of daily life.
+Agents will start working with athletes as they rise, so they can ride that wave of success together.
 Key factors for consideration in pairing them up with brand partners are:

 Partners, in turn, may look at various elements in evaluating athlete partnerships.
-These include analytics, follower counts and athletes’ personalities – all are evidence of athlete storytelling skills.
+These include analytics, follower counts and athletes’ personalities.
+All are evidence of their athlete storytelling skills.

 The participants found that people follow athletes on social media to connect to their storylines and personalities.
 Fans are interested in the human drama of their favorite players’ lives, both on and off the field.
 This includes the stories of how athletes overcame adversity to become successful.
 Following players and their story arcs and understanding how their personal lives intersect with their professional lives becomes part of the drama.
 When well done, an athlete is both a creator and a participant in their own narrative.